Package 'RMallow'

 lambda

-lambda value to calculate the function output at.
+Lambda value to evaluate the function at.

 rhs